adamkocsis/rampage/index.md

 involve plotting heatmaps, where colors represent numeric values.
-There is a high number of extensions that have pre-defined components to make such representations with color palettes, but having precise control over the exact relationship between colors and values seems to be a constant technical nuissance.
+There is a high number of extensions that have pre-defined components to make such representations with color palettes, but having precise control over the exact relationship between colors and values is a constant technical nuissance.
 The `rampage` extension aims to make this control easier and allow users to construct and use color ramps based on explicit relationships between colors and values.

 ## Example 1: Topographies

-Consider this coarsened version of the [ETOPO topographic relief model](https://www.ncei.noaa.gov/products/etopo-global-relief-model) (0.25x0.25 degree resolution of the cell-registerd version of ETOPO1), using the widely-used extension package `terra`.
+Consider this coarsened version of the [ETOPO topographic relief model](https://www.ncei.noaa.gov/products/etopo-global-relief-model) (0.25x0.25 degree resolution of the cell-registered version of ETOPO1), using the widely-used extension package `terra`.

 ``` r